Ekhorn/spaced/docs/guides/hosting.md

 #### 2.1.6.
 Other considerations

+> **DigitalOcean**: The following are **not required**: Volumes and Backups.
+You can give the droplet a "project name".
+Additionally you may enable improved metrics monitoring and alerting as it's free.
+>
 > **Hetzner**: The following are **not required**: Volumes, Backups, Placement groups, Labels and Cloud Config.
 You can name your VPS server to be called `spaced`.
 >
 > **IONOS**: You can rename your VPS server to be called `spaced` for clarity.